Shie1ded/seng438_a1_g8/A4/seng438-a4-team_8.md

 ![ ALT](https://github.com/Shie1ded/seng438_g8/blob/main/A4/media/RangeMutationTesting/RangeMutationCoverageA3_OriginalCode.jpg)

+To view a more detailed statistics of the original test suite against the Range class methods, please follow the instructions below.

+1. Open the html link by [clicking here](https://link-url-here.org)
+2. Click on "org.jfree.data"
+3. Click on "Range.java"

 Updated Test Suite (82% Mutation Coverage)

 ![ ALT](https://github.com/Shie1ded/seng438_g8/blob/main/A4/media/RangeMutationTesting/RangeMutationCoverageA4_UpdatedCode.jpg)

+To view a more detailed statistics of the updated test suite against the Range class methods, please follow the instructions below.

+1. Open the html link by [clicking here](https://github.com/Shie1ded/seng438_g8/blob/main/A4/media/RangeMutationTesting/updatedMutationTest.html)
+2. Click on "org.jfree.data"
+3. Click on "Range.java"

 # Analysis drawn on the effectiveness of each of the test classes